The Ultimate Weekend Travel Guide: Beaufort South Carolina | Eat, Stay, & Explore

 We found a quiet spot by the water to lay out a blanket and have dinner together during the sunset.
-I’ve come to love picnics this past year and will jump to the occasion any time I get the chance.
+I’ve come to love picnics this past year and will jump to the occasion whenever I get the chance.
 We picked up wood-fired pizza, a Caprese salad, and chicken wings from Hearth Wood Fired Pizza and Eatery, located in downtown Beaufort.

 The weather was cool under the shade tree and breezy from the waterfront winds.
 I finished my glass of rosé with my Caprese salad while we watched the boats go by and even had a few duck friends stop over to say hello.
 They were disinterested as soon as we let them know that we couldn’t feed them pizza.